openfisca/legislation-explorer/README.md

 This config file needs to expose a JavaScript object with the following properties:

 - `apiBaseUrl`: The URL at which your OpenFisca API resides.
 For example: `https://openfisca-aotearoa.herokuapp.com`.
+Defaults to `http://0.0.0.0:5000`.
 - `gitHubProject`: The GitHub fully qualified name of the source repository for this OpenFisca instance.
 For example: `ServiceInnovationLab/openfisca-aotearoa`.
 - `gitWebpageUrl`: The URL at which the source repository for this OpenFisca instance can be found.
 For example: `https://github.com/ServiceInnovationLab/openfisca-aotearoa`.
 - `websiteUrl`: The URL at which more information can be obtained on OpenFisca.
 For example: `https://openfisca.org`.